Privacy Policy

 You do not enter your password into the extension.
 The extension never sees your refresh token from any other origin — only from erasio.io, where it would already be sent on a normal page load.

 When signed in, the extension makes the following backend calls and nothing else: refresh the access token, fetch your account profile (/me), fetch your remaining credit balance, charge one credit immediately before processing, and sign out.
-None of these calls carry image data.
+None of these calls carry image or video data, frames, or file names.

 Signing out from either the website or the extension revokes the refresh token and clears the access token from chrome.storage.local.
 The extension immediately reverts to the guest tier with no further server contact (other than the guest daily-cap check at processing time).